 Because of their life history characteristics, mountain goats are more vulnerable to population reductions than most ungulate species; it's harder for them to bounce back.
 Human presence can adversely affect mountain goats by causing them to use energy they would otherwise use to survive.
 Please keep a polite distance from any mountain goats you see and then come tell us about your experience!

 This research helps resource managers assess potential impacts on mountain goats when evaluating proposed projects in the park such as trail construction and other development.
 Visitor reports are invaluable and are greatly appreciated.
-Please report mountain goat and other unique wildlife sightings to park staff.
+Report mountain goat and other unique wildlife sightings to park staff.

 A Beast the Color of Winter: The Mountain Goat Observed, Chadwick, Sierra Club Books.